-We have all seen them above scrapes while were out hunting, but what is a licking branch and a scrape and How do you make your own mock licking branch?
+We have all seen them above scrapes while were out hunting, but what are a licking branch and a scrape and How do you make your own mock licking branch?

 A lot of amazing bucks have been taken off of mock scrapes and licking branches and I’m going to tell you how to create a mock scrape and licking branch scenario for a successful season.